PleaseDo666/gangamstyle/docs/SDK/Explanation/authentication/sessionSigs/intro.md

 We refer to a session signature obtained from the user via session keys as a `SessionSig`.

 `SessionSigs` are produced by a ed25519 keypair that is generated randomly on the browser and stored in local storage.
 The first step to producing `SessionSigs` is to first obtain an `AuthSig` through an authentication method like Google OAuth (example [here](https://github.com/LIT-Protocol/oauth-pkp-signup-example/blob/main/src/App.tsx#L398)).
-By specifying the session keypair's public key in the signature payload of the `AuthSig`, users can choose which specific actions to delegate to the session keypair for operating upon certain resources.
+By specifying the session keypair's public key in the signature payload of the `AuthSig` - the `uri` field of the SIWE - users can choose which specific actions to delegate to the session keypair for operating upon certain resources.

 The session keypair is used to sign all requests to the Lit Nodes, and the user's `AuthSig` is sent along with the request, attached as a "capability" to the session signature.
 Each node in the Lit Network receives a unique signature for each request, and can verify that the user owns the wallet address that signed the capability.

+## Capability Objects

+Session signatures work by having scoped capabilities be granted to session keys by an inner `AuthSig`.
+The capability object is a [SIWE ReCap](https://eips.ethereum.org/EIPS/eip-5573) object.

+Read more [here](/SDK/Explanation/authentication/sessionSigs/) on the session capability objects that we use.

 ## Format of `SessionSigs`